polychromatic/website/pages/download/gentoo.md

 distro_name: Gentoo
 ---

-Packages kindly maintained by [vifino](https://github.com/vifino).
+These packages are maintained by [vifino] in the [vifino-overlay] repository.
+If there's a packaging or dependency problem, please [raise the issue] in their repository.

 ## 1. OpenRazer

-If you haven't already, you'll need the [OpenRazer](https://openrazer.github.io) driver and daemon.

 ```
 sudo layman -a vifino-overlay